godshooter/ODMP-and-TOMP/readme.md

 - **ODMP (Orthogonal Dictionary Matching Pursuit)**: A fast alternative to OMP when using orthogonal dictionaries.

 - **TOMP (Temporal Orthogonal Matching Pursuit)**: A computationally efficient OMP variant designed for overcomplete wavelet dictionaries with compact support, especially suitable for bearing fault signals.
+- **Simulation**:  This folder contains the experimental workflow presented in the manuscript, demonstrating the complete fault diagnosis process for simulated bearing signals.
+It includes computationally efficient correlation-based parameter identification, dictionary construction, and sparse coefficient solving using TOMP.
+The simulation also reports the computational time for each stage, providing a clear reference for the efficiency of the proposed methods.

 ## 📄 Dataset Availability